 Blogging

 That brings us to my current side hustle: blogging.
-I guess you can call it a side hustle as it’s by far been my least profitable one to date.
-Until recently, I haven’t made a single dime from this blog.
-I’ve lost money paying for hosting, domain name, and a few other low-cost tools.
-I spend about $500 a year on the blog and have treated it as a hobby until recently.
+You can call it a side hustle, as it has been my least profitable.
+I’ve lost money paying for hosting, domain name, and other low-cost tools.

-Last month, I experimented with putting ads on my blog using Ezoic.
+Recently, I have experimented with putting ads on my blog using Ezoic.
 Ezoic is a platform designed to improve the user experience of your website while also providing a connection to Google Adsense.
 The customer service I’ve experienced at Ezoic has been top-notch.
 Onboarding was simple, and it’s exciting to start making a few dollars off my blog finally.

-I plan to take any money I make and invest it back into the blog.
-I plan to treat the blog more like a business to grow sustainable traffic.
-That may include hiring a freelancer to write a blog post or two a month or joining a paid blogging community.
-This blog will still mainly be a hobby that I work on a few hours a week, but I’m also excited about treating it a bit more like a business.
+I plan to take any money I make and continue to invest it back into the blog.
+I plan to treat the blog as a business to grow sustainable traffic.
+This blog will still mainly be a hobby I work on a few hours a week, but I’m also excited about treating it more like a business.
 We’ll see where it goes after a few years!

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.